onnx/sklearn-onnx/docs/pipeline.rst

   changes the shapes and types for each of them depending on the model and is called after all outputs were defined (topology).
-This steps defines the number of outputs for every node and sets them to a default type and default shape ``[1, 'None']`` which the output node has one row and no known columns yet.
+This steps defines the number of outputs and their types for every node and sets them to a default shape ``[None, None]`` which the output node has one row and no known columns yet.
 * **shape_calculator(model):**
-  The shape calculator changes the shape and types of the outputs created by the parser.
+  The shape calculator changes the shape of the outputs created by the parser.
 Once this function returned its results, the graph structure is fully defined and cannot be changed.
+The shape calculator should not change types.
+Many runtimes are implemented in C++ and do not support implicit casts.
+A change of type might make the runtime fail due to a type mismatch between two consecutive nodes produces by two different converters.
 * **converter(scope, operator, container):**
   The converter converts the transformers or predictors into *ONNX* nodes.
 Each node can an *ONNX*